mixedjames/mixedjames.github.io/_posts/R/2019-07-27-R-tips-everything-is-a-vector.md

 ## Thoughts on multiplying vectors...

-Multiplying vectors in R works slightly differently to how you might expect from a maths point of view.
+Multiplying vectors is worth a little extra thought - in R it works slightly differently to how you might expect from a maths point of view.

 Here’s a quick summary: